ibm-cloud-docs/ibm-cloud-provider-for-terraform/region.md

 **Why it’s happening?**

 There is a constraint in the {{site.data.keyword.cloud_notm}} region, that you cannot provision a database backup ID from `us-east` region to `eu-de` region.
-Hence, you are receiving an internal server error stating that creating database request failed.
+Hence, you are receiving an internal server error stating that database creation request failed.

 **How to fix it?**